 Lenin's death deeply impressed the working masses of the entire world.
-Most of the leaders of the international revolutionary movement have realized that Lenin has been the trailblazer for the Communist Parties of every country in the world.
+Most of the leaders of the international revolutionary movement have realized that Lenin has been the trail-blazer for the Communist Parties of every country in the world.
 At present the theoretical and practical features of Bolshevism which were created by Lenin have become factors of world importance.
-Since Bolshevism has thrown off the chains of Tsarist rule, it has become the object of universal attention and of the hatred of the imperialist bourgeoisie the world over.
-Bolshevism at present stands against imperialism and reaction as a real power.
-In the constant development of our movement, in the constant growth of the Communist ideas and Communist Parties, in the extended influence of the Communist Parties, in the extended influence of the Communist International and the Red International of Labor Unions, in the internationalization of our methods of struggle and in the elasticity of our revolutionary tactics, in the growing international unity between the various sections of the revolutionary proletariat - in all this we can see the firm hand and the great genius of Lenin.
+Since Bolshevism has thrown off the chains of Czarist rule, it has become the object of universal attention and of the hatred of the imperialist bourgeoisie the world over.
+Bolshevism at present stands against imperialism and reaction as a real In the constant development of our movement, in the power. constant growth of the Communist ideas and Communist Parties, in the extended influence of the Communist International and the Red International of Labor Unions, in the internationalization of our methods of struggle and in the elasticity of our revolutionary tactics, in the growing international unity between the various sections of the revolutionary proletariat-in all this we can see the firm hand and the great genius of Lenin.
 He stands out in the history of the international labor movement as one of its foremost and greatest leaders.